Function theory on the Neil parabola

-The function $q:=p^{-1}$ is continuous on $M$, holomorphic on $M\setminus \{(0,0)\}$, and can be given by $q(z,w)=z/w$ when $(z,w)\ne (0,0)$ (and $q(0,0)=0$).
-For the benefit of those readers unfamiliar with holomorphic functions on a variety with a singularity, we include a discussion of these ideas in the concrete context of the Neile parabola in section \ref{section:discussion}.
-It is known that the Kobayashi pseudo-distance $k_{M}$ and the Lempert function $\tilde{k}_{M}$ for $M$ are as simple as possible:
+The function $q:=p^{-1}$ is continuous on $N$, holomorphic on $N\setminus \{(0,0)\}$, and can be given by $q(z,w)=z/w$ when $(z,w)\ne (0,0)$ (and $q(0,0)=0$).
+For the benefit of those readers unfamiliar with holomorphic functions on a variety with a singularity, we include a discussion of these ideas in the concrete context of the Neil parabola in section \ref{section:discussion}.
+It is known that the Kobayashi pseudodistance $k_{N}$ and the Lempert function $\tilde{k}_{N}$ for $N$ are as simple as possible (see \cite{J-P}):

-(For the sake of completeness, we include a proof of this in section \ref{section:discussion}.)
-On the other hand, in \cite{J-P} the authors lament that despite $M$ being so simple, an effective formula for the Carath\'eodory pseudo-distance $c_M$ is not known.
-We propose the following as an effective formula for $c_M$.
+On the other hand (and to reiterate our goal in this paper), in \cite{J-P} the authors lament that despite the simplicity of $N$ an effective formula for the Carath\'eodory pseudodistance $c_N$ is not known.
+We propose the following as an effective formula for $c_N$.